We missed commemorating our first birthday because we were simply too busy.

 When we launched Indicio in May 2020, a global pandemic was disrupting the way we shared information.
 Lockdowns triggered a global migration from work to home, and centralized systems fragmented into millions of daily sign ons, access requests, and virtual meetings — many conducted on devices that were poorly protected.
 The curse of friction and the need to find efficient and effective ways of managing information in these new circumstances were an opportunity to rethink technology, processes, and ingrained habits—and jettison what wasn’t working.

 Catastrophes have a way of resetting fundamentals, and the fundamental question we worked on was how can we trust digital data?
 This problem is now endemic to life because all our information is digital.
 The very efficiency of our communication has us trapped in a highly inefficient existential crisis.
 And it’s costing us a fortune in mitigation, poor user experience, fraud, and theft.
 Specifically, we saw four dimensions to the problem.

 The first was how do you encode digital information with authenticity?
 You need to show, definitively, that it came from the source it says it did and that it hasn’t been altered.
-This is like the “Trinity” of trust.
-If St. Patrick came back as a technologist, he’d probably use a shamrock to explain how these all go together.

 The second dimension is regulatory compliance.
 Yes, we see COVID health passes being used to effectively burglarize people’s private data but that just isn’t sustainable—or right.
 You may say, “hey, people don’t care about privacy when convenience is on offer,” but the Venn diagram of people who do care about privacy and those who detest predatory tech companies is large enough to power privacy regulation to infinity and beyond.
 We need to mitigate that risk—and the cost burden this compliance has created.